jmtilli/mploop/README.md

 * mpshuffle for shuffling the entire queue
 * vimp for more complex editing of the queue, such as targeted order changes

+## Supported file formats

+There are two implementations of the actual software that plays music.
+One is using MPlayer that offers a very wide variety of file formats.
+A second one is MPloop's custom music player.
+It is based on libavformat and libavcodec, so a file format that is supported by MPlayer but not by libavformat and/or libavcodec does not work then.
+However, in practice most of MPlayer's format support happens via libavformat and libavcodec, so the format support is good no matter which implementation is used.

+However, metadata support for different formats is more limited.
+ReplayGain is supported for only Ogg Vorbis, Opus, FLAC and MP3.
+Also comment tags are supported for the same formats, and MP3 ID3 tags are automatically converted to Vorbis comments.

+## Philosophy

+MPloop has a certain philosophy behind it.
+Because music is not visual, playing music should not require any X or Wayland server, but rather occur from command line.
+MPloop is intended to be used in a screen or tmux session so that if it is controlled via X or Wayland server, it can survive a logout, and if it is controlled via SSH, it can survive a network connection failure.

+MPloop is not a daemon.
+It prints status information, such as information on the song being played, and a running status line, to stdout.
+It also takes input from stdin, allowing seeking via cursor keys (left: minus 10 sec, right: plus 10 sec, down: minus 60 sec, up: plus 60 sec, page down: minus 600 sec, page up: plus 600 sec).
+It can also be paused and resumed by pressing space bar or the `p` key.
+The current song can be skipped by pressing enter or the `q` key.
+Volume can be adjusted using `9` and `0` or `/` and `*`.
+These keyboard shortcuts are inherited from MPlayer, but also work for the custom player included in MPloop currently.

+MPloop does not want to know where your music is stored.
+Maybe you have a number of directories on different hard disk drives that each contain part of your music library.
+You don't need to organize your music in a tidy manner.
+MPloop can play music from any directory, and it doesn't want to scan your entire music library.
+This is where it differs from MPD (music player daemon).

+MPloop has been designed in such a manner that you use the Unix command line to control it.
+Want to find some song?
+Just use `find Music | grep -i name.of.song`.
+Want to play an entire album in shuffled order?
+Just use `cd albumdirectory; mpq -s *.ogg`.
+The Unix shell is an exceptionally capable tool of working with files, and creating some interface that is isolated from Unix shell just for playing music would be a major crime.

 ## Requirements

 MPloop requires either MPlayer or the custom included music player,